 - Six week immunisations – diptheria, tetanus, pertussis, Haemophilius influenzae type B, Hepatitis B, polio, pneumococcal and rotavirus.

 This will be your first visit to a General Practitioner or Paediatrician for immunisations and a check up.
 They will ask you lots of questions to see how you are coping with your new baby.
-Answer all questions and share any concerns you might have so that your doctor can assist with any additional support you and your family might require.
+Answer all questions and share any concerns about immunisations you might have so that your doctor can assist with any additional support you and your family might require.

 From 4 months